extism/go-pdk/README.md

 1. The `//export greet` comment is required.
 This marks the greet function as an export with the name `greet` that can be called by the host.
 2. We need a `main` but it is unused.
 3. Exports in the Go PDK are coded to the raw ABI.
-You get parameters from the host by calling `pdk.Input()` and you send returns back with the `pdk.Output*()` methods.
+You get parameters from the host by calling [pdk.Input* functions](https://pkg.go.dev/github.com/extism/go-pdk#Input) and you send returns back with the [pdk.Output* functions](https://pkg.go.dev/github.com/extism/go-pdk#Output).
 4. An Extism export expects an i32 return code. `0` is success and `1` is a failure.

 Compile this with the command: